balqeesHmoud/HR-management-system/README.md

 * add footer
 * add render prototype function to render each employee name with their salary in the home page

+### Day 2 28/1/2024
+* Render each department information in a table in accounting.js file